Kidney Transplant and Dialysis Access

 Why Choose UMMC

 Patients and their families choose UMMC because of:

-- Good outcomes, even for the sickest patients: Our transplant results are in line with national standards.
-This result is particularly notable because we work with many high-risk patients who have been turned down at other centers.
+- Good outcomes, even for the sickest patients: This result is particularly notable because we work with many high-risk patients who have been turned down at other centers.

 - Robust expertise in dialysis access: Our surgeons offer expert knowledge to create dialysis access for patients, including hemodialysis.
 Learn more about dialysis access.

 - Polycystic kidney disease treatment: We provide bilateral nephrectomy and simultaneous living donor transplant for patients with polycystic kidney disease.
 In this procedure, we can remove both failing kidneys and implant a donor kidney during one surgical procedure.
 Many programs require two separate surgeries.